Niharika114/Vibe-Check/daily-mood-journal-22c85987de4b2b0fedc302119d30d12f212c2a02/README.md

 Launch the Streamlit server.
 streamlit run app.py

-The app should automatically open in your default web browser at http://localhost:8501.
+The app should automatically open in your default web browser.
 📂 Project Structure
 Here is the recommended folder structure for this application: moodjournal-ai/